dimankub/Eye_Break_Reminder/readme.md

 EyeCare helps reduce eye strain by showing desktop notifications to remind you about the 20-20-20 rule: every 20 minutes, look at something 20 feet away for 20 seconds.

 ## ✨ Features
-Adjustable reminder interval and custom message via config.ini
+Adjustable reminder interval and custom message via config.ini.

 Native notifications for Windows, Linux, and macOS